brando90/snap-cluster-setup/notes/data_selection_with_alignment_for_af.md

 - on informal data alone, irrelevant data to mathematics, relevant but informal, mathematics textbooks
 - later use equivalence & proof acc to test our method
 - maybe also the role of data diversity with the Task2Vec diversity coefficient
+- fine-tuning done on lamma2 or Falcon, 1B or 7B, 13B probably max, ping me for code
+- note: all of the above should be done with in context learning/few shot condition besides fine-tuning i.e., select the seqs/batch to include in the prompt for AF
+- pre-training or continued pre-training can be done too when the focus is testing the diversity coefficient
+- AF diversity can be tested by having many AF challenges divided by textbooks or concepts

 ## Appendix
 code refs: